Parliamentary.ai

 Overview

-This bill establishes an Employers' Liability Insurance Bureau (ELIB) to compensate individuals injured at work when their employer is insolvent or uninsured.
+This bill establishes an Employers' Liability Insurance Bureau (ELIB) to compensate individuals injured at work by insolvent or uninsured employers.
 The ELIB will be funded by levies on employers' liability insurers and will maintain a database of insurance policies.

 Description